 I think and write.

-I think and write.
-Writing about life, learning, innovation, entrepreneurship, and leadership in the digital age is one of my greatest passions.
-That is why I write 150+ articles a year on this blog; write books; write for popular publications; write white papers to inform planning, policy and practice; and I write and research for scholarly publications.
+Writing about life, education, learning, innovation, entrepreneurship, and leadership in a connected world is one of my greatest passions.
+That is why I write: 150+ articles a year on this blog; books; articles for popular publications; and white papers to inform planning, policy, and practice.

 Are you available for consulting, writing and/or speaking?